arghavxn/FaceTrace/README.md

-# Simple Face Detection System
+# Face Detection System

-A lightweight, easy-to-use face detection application using OpenCV and Haar cascade classifiers.
+An easy-to-use face detection application using OpenCV and Haar cascade classifiers.

 ## Features